robinmattern/FRDocs_dev01-robin/Setup/fr0306_Setup-Website-SSL-Ubuntu.md

 ![BitVise appjs2](./images/fr0306-10_Ubuntu-Bitvise-appjs2.png "BitVise appjs2")

-4. Save this file then Close the SFTP window
+4. Save then close this file then close the SFTP window

 5. Reboot from the Bitvise New terminal console (Bitvise will reconnect when server is back up)